isar/isar/docs/docs/indexes.md

 # Indexes

 Indexes are Isars most powerful feature.
-Many embedded databases offer "normal" indexes (if at all).
+Many embedded databases offer "normal" indexes (if at all) but Isar also has composite and multi-entry indexes.
 Understanding how indexes work is essential to optimize query performance.
 Isar lets you choose which index you want to use and how you want to use it.
-We'll start with a quick introduction what indexes are.
+We'll start with a quick introduction to what indexes are.

 ## What are indexes?

 When a collection is unindexed, the order of the rows will likely not be discernible by the query as optimized in any way, and your query will therefore have to search through the objects linearly.
 In other words, the query will have to search through every object to find the ones matching the conditions.
-As you can imagine, that can take a long time.
+As you can imagine, that can take some time.
 Looking through every single object is not very efficient.

 For example, this `Product` collection is completely unordered.